MOO242/MOO242/README.md

 - **LinkedIn:** <a href="https://www.linkedin.com/in/mohamed-al-razek-950a00104/">🔗 LinkedIn</a>
 - **Email:** mohamedalboshey89@gmail.com

----/a>
-⭐ *Always learning.
-Always building.
+⭐ *Always learning and always building.
 Always improving.*